EnteSuessSauer/HypeStats/ai/README.md

 ## Implementation Notes

-- The application uses a **single-threaded design** with Qt's event loop and timers
+- The application uses a **predominantly single-threaded design** with Qt's event loop and timers
-- Long operations provide progress feedback to maintain UI responsiveness
+- Background operations are processed in batches with QCoreApplication.processEvents() to maintain UI responsiveness
-- File system monitoring via **watchdog** runs in a separate thread but interacts with the main thread via callbacks
+- File system monitoring via **watchdog** runs in a daemon thread with proper timeout handling
+- Thread locks are used with context managers to ensure proper cleanup
+- The application is designed to gracefully shut down by properly cleaning up resources and terminating threads
 - The UI is designed to be sortable and filterable for easy analysis of player stats